MasqueradeOfSilence/MasqueradeOfSilence/PROJECTS.md

 - **Minors, Creative Writing and Mathematics:** Completed
 - **Death and Delila, Visual Effects and Pipeline Team:** Completed
 - **Stowaway, Visual Effects Team:** In Progress
+- **President of Theme Park Engineering and Design Club:** In Progress

 COMPUTING OVERVIEW:
 -